 grated zest of 1 Meyer or regular lemon

 1 cup whole milk

-In a mixing bowl, stir together the flour, sugar, and a pinch of salt with a fork.
-In another bowl, whisk the egg yolks, lemon zest, lemon juice, and milk.
-Pour over the dry ingredients and mix until batter is smooth.
-In a third bowl, beat the egg whites with another pinch of salt until they hold stiff peaks.
-Using a rubber spatula, gently fold the whites into the lemon batter until just a few streaks of white remain.
+In a medium bowl, stir together the flour, sugar, and a pinch of salt with a fork.
+In a large bowl, whisk the egg yolks, lemon zest, lemon juice, and milk.
+Pour in the dry ingredients and mix until the batter is smooth.
+In another bowl, beat the egg whites with a pinch of salt until they hold stiff peaks.
+Using a rubber spatula, gently fold the whites into the lemon batter until only a few streaks of white remain.

-Pour into the greased baking dish and place that in a larger baking pan or roasting pan.
-Pour boiling water from kettle into outer pan until it comes about halfway up the sides of the inner dish.
-Place on middle rack of oven, moving carefully so boiling water doesn’t slosh out.
-Bake until pudding is golden brown on top, about 40 minutes.
-Let cool slightly, then scoop out and serve warm.
+Pour mixture into the greased baking dish and place that dish in the larger pan.
+Pour boiling water from the kettle into the outer pan until it comes about halfway up the sides of the inner dish.
+Transfer to the oven, moving carefully so boiling water doesn’t slosh.
+Bake until pudding is golden brown on top, 35 to 40 minutes.
+Let cool slightly, then scoop into bowls and serve warm.